Bin2Own/Awesome-Monolithic-Firmware/README.md

 An awesome list of security research resources for monolithic firmware, including papers, datasets, tools, analysis methods, and reproducible artifacts.

 ## Goals and Scope
-- Focus on reverse engineering, vulnerability discovery, supply chain risks, and update mechanism security.
+- Focus on reverse engineering, and vulnerability discovery.
-- Cover static analysis, dynamic analysis, fuzzing, firmware emulation, and binary rewriting.
+- Cover static analysis, dynamic analysis, fuzzing, and firmware emulation.
 - Include only publicly accessible resources with an emphasis on reproducibility and engineering value.

 ## Index